 Bob Osher is president of the Digital Production division of Sony Pictures Entertainment.
-Sony Pictures Digital Productions comprises Sony Pictures Animation, Sony Pictures Imageworks, Sony Pictures Interactive, Colorworks and Sony Pictures Post Production Services, Worldwide Product Fulfillment, Studio Operations and Asset Management.
+Sony Pictures Digital Productions comprises Sony Pictures Animation, Sony Pictures Imageworks, Colorworks, Sony Pictures Post Production Services, Worldwide Product Fulfillment, Studio Operations and Asset Management.

 As President of Sony Pictures Digital Productions, Osher brings a unique blend of creative, production, finance and animation experience to his management capabilities.

 Under Osher’s leadership, Sony Pictures Animation has produced numerous theatrical hit films including the monster comedy Hotel Transylvania, the 2011 hybrid live action/animated blockbuster, The Smurfs and The Smurfs 2, the 2009 mouth-watering comedy Cloudy with a Chance of Meatballs and its 2013 sequel Cloudy With A Chance of Meatballs 2.
 It is currently in production on Hotel Transylvania 2 and the Untitled Smurfs Movie (working title).